mynar7/blog/content/blog/how-to-learn-anything/index.md

 You have to spend some time figuring out what your actual goals are for learning this new skill, then work backwards.
 What would you like to be able to build?
 What will you need to learn to build it?
 How can you practice those things?

-Skipping this planning and research often leads to a lot of wasted time.

 As a guitarist, I started taking lessons as a young adult after about ten years of study.
 At that point I knew about scales, chords, how to play a song, etc. I knew all the basics.

 I sat down across from my new teacher one night and he asked me, _"What would you like to learn?"_

 I had no idea.
 He didn't either.
 How could he teach me?

-## Suffering and Coding
+Avoiding the creation of clearly-defined goals often leads to a lot of wasted time.

+## 5. Putting in the work

 Coding is hard.
 Building useful things out of code is harder.
 Even veteran programmers struggle: